Pakistan's National Assembly dissolved; PM Sharif holds talks with Oppn leader for caretaker premier | Politics

 ''President Dr. Arif Alvi dissolved the National Assembly.
 The President dissolved the National Assembly on the advice of the Prime Minister under Article 58-1 of the Constitution,'' his office posted on social media platform X, formerly known as Twitter.

-On Thursday, Sharif held formal consultations with the Leader of the Opposition in the National Assembly Raja Riaz over the nomination for the caretaker premier at the Prime Minister's House.
+On Thursday, Sharif held formal consultations with the Leader of the Opposition in the National Assembly Raja Riaz over the nomination for the caretaker premier at the Prime Minister's House but they failed to reach at a consensus.

+After discussion, they decided to meet again on Friday to try to reach a consensus on selecting a name for the caretaker prime minister.

+According to a brief statement by the PM Office, the meeting to consult the name of the caretaker prime minister was held in a "cordial environment".

 Talking to reporters outside the Prime Minister's House, Riaz said the hour-long meeting with Prime Minister Sharif was held in a cordial and conducive environment.